Field of Dreams (Dubuque County, Iowa): Rolling Roadshow

 On August 11, 2006, Austin, Texas' Alamo Drafthouse "Rolling Roadshow" (which screens films in locations unique to each film) showed Field of Dreams at the Field of Dreams site in Dyersville.
 A giant, outdoor screen was set up adjacent to the field with seating, concession, and parking along left and center field.
 Only the property owned by the Ameskamp family was allowed to be used for this event; the Lansing property was closed to the public.
 Before the screening of the film, Kevin Costner and his band (unnamed at the time, now known as Kevin Costner and Modern West) performed for two hours for the attending crowd of close to 1,000 people.
 Costner and his band played a selection of original songs and popular covers, including a song about Iowa that he wrote during the filming of Field of Dreams 17 years earlier.
-The event was sponsored by a DVD rental company and hosted by Lisa Loeb.

 Consolidation of land and Go the Distance operation

 In August 2007, Rita Ameskamp sold the land containing her portion of the baseball field to Don and Becky Lansing – the owners of the remainder of the field.
 As a result, the movie site was, for the first time, entirely owned by the Lansing family.
 On May 13, 2010, the Lansings announced they were putting the farm used for the movie up for sale.
-On October 30, 2011, it was reported that a sale had been agreed upon with a private partnership called Go the Distance Baseball, headed by Denise Stillman, who died, aged 46, in 2018 from a rare form of liver cancer.
-Go the Distance has owned and preserved the movie site since December 28, 2012.
+On October 30, 2011, it was reported that a sale had been agreed upon with a private partnership called Go the Distance Baseball, founded by Denise Stillman, which has owned and preserved the movie site since December 28, 2012.

 Under Go the Distance, new events have been held at the venue.
 The Ghost Players returned in 2013.
 Over Father's Day weekend 2014, the field was home to a series of events to commemorate its 25th anniversary, including an exhibition game featuring Kevin Costner, Dwier Brown and others.
 The events drew an estimated 12,000 fans.

 Under new ownership, visitor traffic has increased from 65,000 to 100,000 visitors per year, according to Go the Distance.
 Additionally, in March 2018, Go the Distance began renting the house and ballfield to tourists at a cost of $2,200 per night on weekdays and $2,500 per night on weekends.